soongenwong/2026-SWE-Internship-UK/README.md

 # 2026 Software Engineering Internship UK

-This repository is a comprehensive list of Software Engineering jobs for university students in the UK in search of **internships** and **placement** positions.
-The positions are updated daily.
-Star the repository for internship opportunities!
+This is a list of Software Engineering **Internships** and **Placements** for university students in the UK.
+Positions are updated daily, Star the repository for daily updates.

 **🚀 Visit our new website!
 [2026-swe-internship-uk.vercel.app](https://2026-swe-internship-uk.vercel.app/) 🚀**